top of page

 High School: These campers stay in a small group with other campers their age and participate in very specific camps designed with the high schooler in mind.
 These camps often involve an extended period of time offsite participating in high adventure activities.

-We are first and foremost about glorifying the Lord with our words, actions and deeds.
-We place a lot of emphasis on actively participating in worship and Bible study as formative and essential components of our spiritual lives and community.
-Staff are expected to help lead worship and Bible study as well as model worshipful attitudes throughout the day.
+We are first and foremost about glorifying God with our words, actions and deeds.
+Staff are expected to help lead campers in worship and Bible study as well as model Christ-like attitudes throughout the day.

 We live and work in an atmosphere of Christian hospitality.
 We welcome each and every camper as a unique and special person, created by God, and worthy of our best effort.
 You must be willing to work with all types of people regardless of race, ethnicity, religion, sexual orientation, etc. During camp, your attention and energy must allow you to focus beyond yourself and your friends and reach for relationship with each child.